shrutipatil0314/SnakeBytes/README.md

 This repo is for learning purposes only.
 Feel free to use the code, adapt it, and share your own learning journey!

+---

+This version is **clean, structured, and visually engaging** — with emojis, section dividers, and a neat repo tree diagram.
+It tells visitors exactly what they’ll learn, while also showcasing your career direction.

+👉 Do you want me to also design a **“Quick Start” section** (with clone instructions and how to run the basics folder) so people can immediately try your code when they land on your repo?

 ⭐ Support
 If you find this helpful, consider giving the repo a star 🌟 to support my learning journey!
 This structure makes your repo look professional and approachable, while also keeping it practical for your own study notes.

-👉 Do you want me to also create a **section with daily/weekly learning milestones** (like a roadmap), so visitors can see your progress and you can track your goals?